 For In vitro laboratory use only.
 Not for any clinical, therapeutic, or diagnostic use in human or animals.
 Not for animal or human consumption.

 Introduction

-This enzyme linked immunosorbent assay (ELISA) is for the detection of pig IgA in serum, plasma, colostrum and milk.
-Other biological samples, such as saliva, tears, nasal and intestinal secretions, may be suitable samples.
-This kit contains sufficient components to quantitate pig IgA in up to 40 samples, tested in duplicate.
+This enzyme linked immunosorbent assay (ELISA) is for the detection of pig IgM in serum, plasma, colostrum and milk.
+This kit contains sufficient components to quantitate pig IgM in up to 40 samples, tested in duplicate.

 Background